 That’s right, people: it’s January.
 The holidays are over.
 The decorations are put away.
-School is back in session, and if you’re a high school senior (or the parent of one), it’s time to start thinking about how to actually pay for the college that will be lucky enough to have you when the fat envelopes start to arrive in the mail.
+When school is back in session, it’s time to start thinking about how to actually pay for the college that will be lucky enough to have you when the fat envelopes start to arrive in the mail.
 In other words: it’s time to get well acquainted with the FAFSA form.

 What Is The FAFSA?

 FAFSA stands for the Free Application for Federal Student Aid and is the only way you can apply for federal grants, loans, and work-study programs that will help you pay for the cost of attending the college of your choice.

 Why Should I Fill It Out?

 Not only does the FAFSA enable you to be eligible for federal student aid, but many public and private colleges and universities will also require you to fill it out to apply for their own aid packages.
 Many grants and scholarships are only available through this form.
 And if you think there’s a reason you shouldn’t fill it out, like because your household income is too high or your grades are not good enough, check out this link about common Myths About Financial Aid.